BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 1. Open Xcode and create a new project with the same name as your Xamarin iOS project
 2. On the Xcode project's **General** tab, verify the app's case-sensitive Bundle Identifier is correct and select the appropriate Team (be sure to resolve any errors here)
 3. Select the **Capabilities** tab and enable the **Associated Domains** entitlement
 4. Create 'applinks:' entries for the Branch link domain and the alternate link domain (the link domain can be found at the bottom of the Branch dashboard's [Link Settings](https://dashboard.branch.io/#/settings/link) page).
-For example, the entries for the app *TestBed-Xamarin* would be:
+For example, the entries for an app with the default link domain 'testiosapp.app.link' would be:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`applinks:testbed-xamarin.app.link`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`applinks:testiosapp.app.link`
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`applinks:testbed-xamarin-alternate.app.link`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`applinks:testiosapp-alternate.app.link`
 5. Use Xcode to run this newly-created app on an iOS device.
 This will create and install a Provisioning Profile with the proper entitlements on that device.
 6. Close Xcode